 How air temperature affects an ocarina's pitch

-Compensation for ambient air temperature variation
+Correcting for ambient air temperature variation

-If you have an ocarina give this a try:
+If you have an ocarina, give this a try:

-• Finger a low note and vary your blowing pressure from low, until the ocarina squeaks, tracking the starting note and the highest note with a chromatic tuner.
+• Finger a low note and vary your blowing pressure from low until the ocarina squeaks, tracking the starting note and the highest note with a chromatic tuner.

 • Repeat this same exercise on the highest note, again tracking with a chromatic tuner.

-What you will find is the pitch of the high notes is much less sensitive to pressure variation than the low notes.
+What you will find is that the pitch of the high notes is much less sensitive to pressure variation than the low notes.
 Due to this irregularity, when playing in a colder environment, you have to increase your pressure more on the high notes than the low, and vice versa in warm environments.

 How an ocarina's pitch responds to pressure changes over its range.
 The low notes are much more sensitive to pressure changes, so to create the same change in pitch on the high notes requires a much larger change in blowing pressure